G-Core/gcore-videoplayer-js/packages/player/docs/api/player.player.md

 ## Player class

-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

-The main component to use in the application code.
+`MAIN` component to use in the application code.

 **Signature:**